kittengineering/MJS2020/README.md

 ## MJS 2020 ##

 Current How To to get code on the board:
+* Note: under windows Arduino IDE sometimes doesn't find the port.
+Yet flashing the board still works:  set:  Tools -> serial -> refers to SerialUSB, and tools -> USB Type -> Serial, and tools -> programmer -> STM32 BOOTLOADER.
+Click "upload" and it should start uploading the software.
 * https://github.com/kittengineering/ArduinoCore-stm32l0
 * Board configuration for arduino IDE: https://github.com/meetjestad/mjs_boards/raw/master/package_meetjestad.net_index.json